 In reverse biased conditions, metal is connected to the negative terminal of the battery, and n-type semiconductor material is connected to the positive terminal of the battery.

 As voltage is applied, the width of the depletion layer will increase.
 Thus no electric current flows through the Schottky diode.
 Due to thermal excitation, a small leakage current flows through the diode.
-There will be a rapid rise in the electric current if the reverse bias voltage is significantly increased.
-That is, the depletion region will break down and damage the device

 The majority of charge carriers present in the Schottky diode are electrons.

-V – I Characteristics of Schottky diode
+V – I characteristics

 The forward voltage drop of the Schottky diode is low as compared to PN Junction diodes.
 Similarly, the reverse saturation current in a Schottky diode happens at a very low voltage.